 One of the most exciting things about painting is getting to know art materials.
-That’s why I am going to write a whole series of blogposts about the art supplies that I love.

 The absolute number one of this list is one specific color in the Golden Fluid Acrylics series.
 The name of the color is Quinacridone Nickel Azo Gold.
 Because that is such a mouthful, I will refer to it as QNAG.